loda-lang/loda-programs/programs/oeis/list2.md

 * [A282023](http://oeis.org/A282023) ([L15 program](282/A282023.asm)): Start with 1; multiply alternately by 4 and 3.
 * [A282057](http://oeis.org/A282057) ([L19 program](282/A282057.asm)): Odd numbers n such that for all k >= 1 the numbers n*4^k - 1 and n*4^k + 1 do not form a twin prime pair.
 * [A282088](http://oeis.org/A282088) ([L19 program](282/A282088.asm)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 553", based on the 5-celled von Neumann neighborhood.
+* [A282123](http://oeis.org/A282123) ([L43 program](282/A282123.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 430", based on the 5-celled von Neumann neighborhood.
 * [A282124](http://oeis.org/A282124) ([L18 program](282/A282124.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 430", based on the 5-celled von Neumann neighborhood.
 * [A282153](http://oeis.org/A282153) ([L10 program](282/A282153.asm)): Expansion of x*(1 - 2*x + 3*x^2)/((1 - x)*(1 - 2*x)*(1 - x + x^2)).
 * [A282162](http://oeis.org/A282162) ([L31 program](282/A282162.asm)): Difference sequence of the upper Wythoff sequence, A001950, with 2 prepended.